 Our dealers put forth an impressive offering of the hand clubs, staffs, and ancestor figures available in the Oceanic segment of our Ethnographic and Tribal Arts category.
 Also on offer are a Nukuoro Atoll coconut stool, a Maori patu, and a set of New Guinea disc clubs, all from countries such as Fiji and Australia.
 Collectors can browse many works from islands and cultures in Oceania that are rare and significant to understanding the tribes and art processes of the region.
 We offer paintings, sculpture and more so there is a selective, yet varied offering for your collection.

-View artworks from leading dealers in all categories, including; Asian Art, Ancient Art, Books, Decorative Arts, Ethnographic Arts, Fine Art, Modern and Contemporary, Jewelry, and Natural History.
+View artworks from leading dealers in all categories, including; Asian Art, Ancient Art, Books, Decorative Arts, African Arts, Fine Art, Modern and Contemporary, Jewelry, and Natural History.